Current Episode

 How awesome is your Daily Scrum? http://DailyScrumQuiz.com

-Looking for scrum course? http://weisbart.com/available-workshops/
+Looking for scrum course? http://weisbart.local/available-workshops/

 Like the podcast?
 I’d love it if you’d take 60 seconds to rate it in iTunes.